yasutakatou/goTrust/README.md

 - You can **reduce your score over time**.
 Can put an expiration date on old servers.<br>

-- You can define **specific actions** for a server that has a zero score.<br>
+- You can define **specific execution** for a server that has a zero score.<br>

 # Architecture

 1. The client connects to the server using **gRPC**　(**Bidirectional streaming RPC**)<br>
-note) gRPC is selected for frequent and fast communication to reduce communication overhead<br>
+note) I selected gRPC. for must frequent and fast communication to can be dreduce communication overhead<br>
 Client<br>
-　↓　gRPC<br>
+　↓　gRPC　communication start<br>
 Server<br>

 2. Get the rules that will be triggered from the server.
 It then monitors the target file accesses and sends the command line string of the process to the server when an access comes in.<br>